zxcwer/zxcwer/README.md

 - 👋 Hi, I’m Keoduangdy Nitiphon.
 But please call me "Gie"
 - 👀 I love coding and challenge new things
 - 🔥 I’m currently learning about React and Web application
-- 💞️ I’m looking to collaborate on Tsuyama college
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me: contact me directly by email-> keekeoduangdy@gmail.com
+- 📫 How to reach me: contact me directly by email->

 <!---
 zxcwer/zxcwer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.